Aim of the Governing Body

 Rachel also sits on the Health & Safety Committee and her link governor role is to help ensure standards of behavior around school is maintained and keep abreast of any GDPR changes/issues.

-Helen is a mother of three boys, Leo in Y6, Guy in Y5 and Drew in Year 1.
+Helen is a mother of three boys, two of whom are at Loxley.
 As well as being a teacher at Shooters Grove Primary School, she also runs a small, local, family business with her husband.
 This provides her with an insight into the management of finances and staff, an aspect of the role of a School Governor.
 Through her experience as a qualified teacher, she has an understanding of the curriculum and education system and has served as a Teacher Governor.
 Helen also sits on the Health & Safety Committee and her Link Governor role is to ensure low-average attainers are given the support they need to make the best possible progress.

 John Miles- Staff Governor